IABTechLab/fideslang/mkdocs/docs/resources/dataset.md

 **collections.data_categories**&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;[_string_]<br/>

-Arrays of Data Category and Data Qualifier resources, identified by `fides_key`, that apply to all fields in the collection.
+Arrays of Data Category resources, identified by `fides_key`, that apply to all fields in the collection.

 **collections.retention**<span class="required"/>&nbsp;&nbsp;_string_